Azure/missionlz/src/docs/workload-deployment.md

 #### Quickstart Deploy

 In tandem with the quickstart found in [QuickStart Deploying MLZ](command-line-deployment.md#Quickstart) you can quickly get up and running and deploy a single workload instance to your configuration.
 Note: This should be run using the -tier3-sub-id flag if you wish to change the subscription id for tier 3.
-Additionally the "-w true" flag should be appended to ensure that the output
+Additionally the "-w" flag should be appended to ensure that the output

 After you have deployed the core MLZ resources,  you can use the following (The generated-configuration item artifacts come from the base deployment and can be reused)